GuillaumeBiessy/WH/cran-comments.md

 ## Resubmission

-This is a resubmission.
+This is a resubmission following package acceptance but failure to additional tests using the alternative BLAS / LAPACK implementation from Intel MKL '2022.3.0'.
+I suspect this is linked to some variability in the results of the eigendecomposition when performed by MKL.

 In this version I have:

-* Replaced utils::person by person in the author field of the DESCRIPTION

-* Updated the description field of the DESCRIPTION file to simplify it and include a link to the paper whose methods are implemented in the package

-* Replaced the backquotes by normal quotes in the description field of the DESCRIPTION
+* Improved the robustness of the model tests by only considering the model fit, esimated standard deviation and diagnoses while comparing two fits rather than comparing the whole object.
+This should hopefully prevent test failure with MKL.

+* Improved the presentation of unit tests by embedding them in calls to `test_that`

+* Simplified computation of the matrix `tUWU` by using the `crossprod` function, which should reduce memory usage (by half) and computation time (slightly)